Core i7-12850HX vs Core i9-14901E

 So, is Core i9-14901E better than Core i7-12850HX?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i9-14901E is ahead with a 5.8% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core i7-12850HX pulls ahead with 1% better PassMark.
 Core i9-14901E also has the bigger cache pool with 44% larger total L3 cache (36 MB vs 25 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-12850HX is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-12850HX is the stronger fit.
 You are getting 1% better PassMark, backed by 16 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i9-14901E is the smarter buy today.
-Core i9-14901E is at an unclear MSRP at $557 MSRP versus unclear MSRP, and it gives you a 5.8% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Core i7-12850HX is still stronger for heavier multi-core work with 1% better PassMark.
-It is also 100.0% better value on MSRP (54.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i9-14901E is the better buy right now.
+Core i9-14901E comes in at an unclear MSRP at $557 MSRP versus unclear MSRP, and it still gives you a 5.8% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Core i7-12850HX is still stronger for heavier multi-core work with 1% better PassMark.
+It is also 100.0% better value on MSRP (54.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?